Audiveris/audiveris/README.md

     `gradlew.bat run` (Windows)

 ### Arch Linux
 For the AUR(Arch User Repository) there exist two packages which can be installed by hand(or with your AUR-helper of trust).
-One is [`audiveris`](https://aur.archlinux.org/packages/audiveris) which uses the 5.1 release and the other one is [`audiveris-git`](https://aur.archlinux.org/packages/audiveris-git) which tracks the `master` branch.
+One is [`audiveris`](https://aur.archlinux.org/packages/audiveris) which uses the [`5.1.0-rc` release](https://github.com/Audiveris/audiveris/releases/tag/5.1.0-rc) and the other one is [`audiveris-git`](https://aur.archlinux.org/packages/audiveris-git) which tracks the `master` branch.
 To install, simply execute:
 ```bash
 git clone https://aur.archlinux.org/audiveris.git
 #git clone https://aur.archlinux.org/audiveris-git.git